original logo

 1. Board Lineups Submitted (Captains).

-3. Begin Making Contact (Players).
+3. Begin Making Offers (Players).

 Tue

 2. PGN scores posted to Game Forum as soon as games are finished (Automated), or using Get Played Game button if needed.
-(Players).

-3. Results updated on website (Automation).
+3. Results updated on website.

 Thurs